 Job Boards And Social Media

-We live in an online world.
-Depending on the role you are recruiting for it is worth considering both Job Boards and the various Social Media channels where your candidates hang out.
+We live in an online world, so depending on the role you are recruiting for, it is worth considering job boards and social media channels.

 Direct Adverts

-In a similar vein to social media and Job Boards, you can place a direct advert for your ideal new hire.
-Look at the start of this post where we cover job descriptions and knowing who you want.
+In a similar vein to social media and job boards, you can place a direct advert for your ideal new hire.

 Referrals